-Finding the time to collect and reflect on revalidation evidence could prove challenging whilst juggling a hectic work and family life, but for agency nurses, that challenge could look like an even bigger mountain to climb.
+Finding the time to collect and reflect on revalidation evidence can prove challenging whilst juggling a hectic work and family life; but for agency nurses, that challenge might seem like an even bigger mountain to climb.

-I’ve found that the general consensus from nurses working with agencies, whether full or part-time, is that they are unsure of where they can access the required support in order to complete their revalidation.
+I found that the general consensus from nurses working with agencies, whether full or part-time, was that they are unsure of where they can access the required support in order to complete their revalidation.

-For those working in just a few locations on a regular basis, it may be easier to take part in workshops, find a colleague to have a reflective discussion with, or locate a line manager to complete the confirmation meeting with.
+For those working in just a few locations on a regular basis, it may be easier to take part in workshops, find a colleague to have a reflective discussion with, or locate a line manager with whom the confirmation meeting can be completed.
 However, agency nurses may struggle more than their permanent counterparts to complete their revalidation, as they can work in multiple locations every week and tend to travel further afield for work.

-Last year, I wrote an article featuring some of my top tips for agency nurses.
-You can read that article here
+In 2015, I wrote an article highlighting the top 10 revalidation tips for agency nurses.

-Having more experience, especially in my role as Revalidation Champion for Medacs Healthcare, I’m now in a position to offer more guidance on completing your revalidation application.
-Here are my eight steps to revalidation…
+Since then, I have gained a greater insight into the revalidation process, especially in my role as Revalidation Champion for Medacs Healthcare.
+Now I’m in a position to offer more guidance on how to complete your revalidation application.

 Step One: Sign up or Login to the NMC Online

-This will always be my first recommendation, simply because it’s so important – sign up or login to your NMC Online account
+This will always be my first recommendation as it is so important.
+Simply sign up or login to your NMC Online account.

 Start your revalidation now.
-Don’t wait until you are months away from your revalidation date.
+Do not wait until you are months away from your revalidation date before taking action.
 You need to secure your reflective discussion and confirmation, so give yourself plenty of time to find someone who can help.

-Many agencies offer support to their agency nurses, whether that’s a guidance booklet, verbal support or access to CPD.
-Medacs Healthcare offers all agency nurses a free RCNi Portfolio
+Many agencies offer support to their agency nurses, whether it is in the form of a guidance booklet, verbal support or access to CPD.
+It is worth consulting your agency to ascertain what kind of support is available.

-which consists of templates, videos and case studies which provide a step-by-step guide to revalidation.
-Join groups and forums, like the Agency Nurse Revalidation group, where you can get direct answers through an instant messenger and connect with other agency nurses who are in the same situation as you.
+You can also join groups and forums, like the Agency Nurse Revalidation group, where you can get direct answers through instant messenger.
+This service allows you to connect with other agency nurses who find themselves in similar situations regarding revalidation.

 This part is up to you.
-You can print your evidence, templates and forms to store in paper format, or you can store everything online in an e-portfolio, just like the one offered by the RCNi.
+You can print your revalidation forms, templates and any evidence to store in paper format.
+Alternatively, you can store everything online in an e-portfolio.

-You must keep this portfolio up-to-date.
+Regardless of how you choose to store your revalidation information, you must keep this portfolio up-to-date.
 Save copies of payslips, timesheets and certificates – anything that will show evidence for your revalidation requirements.
-Leaving this part until the last minute will cause you a whole lot of unnecessary stress.
+To avoid any unnecessary stress, do not leave this part until the last minute.

 You need to prove that you have learnt something from a training session, an event, or discussion, in order for it to contribute towards your 35 CPD hours.

-Step Seven: Understand where and how you can collect feedback
+Step Seven: Understanding where and how to collect feedback

-Having spoken to many Confirmers as an employee NMC session, I can confirm that many believe that constructive feedback and reflections are the best approach – they prove that you are developing and actively seeking ways to further improve your practice.
+Many confirmers believe that constructive feedback and reflections are the best forms of approach.
+It is widely believed that this demonstrates development and shows that you are actively seeking ways to further improve your practice.

 Don’t be afraid to talk about your revalidation progress with your agency or colleagues.
 You could even consider organising group meetings where you could informally discuss your evidence with other agency nurses.

-It’s important to not suffer or stress in silence.
-There is a huge amount of information and guidance available online and offline, sometimes it’s just a question of asking for support
+It’s important not to suffer in silence.
+There is a huge amount of information and guidance available online and offline.
+Sometimes it’s just a question of asking for support.